Keep loving, keep fighting

 This is an edited transcript of a talk from Progress 2019 on 20th June on a panel convened to discuss Big Ideas for Human Rights – we were lucky to share the stage with The Human Rights Law Centre, and people discussing citizen led participatory democracy, donation reform and exciting new anti corruption work from Hannah Aulbey.

 As an organisation working to support civil resistance and nonviolent direct action, and grassroots activism we see whats happening on the ground, and it isn’t pretty.
 In fact the reason I didn’t get to cover this written speech in total whilst I was there, was that it felt important to include another story.
-I didn’t get to see Kumi Naidoo and his call for civil disobedience (which no major NGO’s who were clapping for him support – oh hai we’d love some help!
-Bar some small/highly skilled/technical Greenpeace actions – good on em )…
+I didn’t get to see Kumi Naidoo and his call for civil disobedience (oh hai we’d love some help!
+No NGO’s do this bar some small/highly skilled/technical Greenpeace actions – good on em )…

 Its because I was talking to our volunteer escort, a friend who had been illegally detained, handcuffed, and taken into a police station for questioning, despite being told she wasn’t under arrest for a minor demonstration out the front of a mining conference.
 Many others have had this happen also.
 You know, just an everyday occurance – raids, assaults, $10,000 fines.